FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Implementation Details for FactNet Construction and Release

 \section{Implementation Details for FactNet Construction and Release}

-This section supplements Section~\ref{sec:factnet_construction} by providing the deterministic implementation specifications required to reconstruct FactNet from Wikimedia dumps.
-The procedures detailed below are strictly non-stochastic.
-They rely exclusively on versioned inputs, parsers, and configurations recorded in the build manifest (Appendix~\ref{app:reproducibility}).
+This section supplements Section~\ref{sec:factnet_construction} with the deterministic implementation specifications required to reconstruct FactNet from Wikimedia dumps.
+The procedures detailed below are strictly non-stochastic and rely exclusively on versioned inputs, parsers, and configurations recorded in the build manifest (Appendix~\ref{app:reproducibility}).